Sultaneous/gamzia/README.md

 FileDescriptor assembles important metadata about a particular file in the file system.
 It is quickly transformed into a simple JSON representation, and the serialized JSON is easily sent over the network between client and server.
 The same logic was replicated in C# to produce a C# FBomb client which seamlessly communicates with a Python based FBomb server.

 To create the JSON object, first the class fields are populated, afterwhich reflection is used to extract the public value attributes and create a dictionary.
 Python's JSON library handles dictionaries quite well, and outputs the JSON string.
-Deserialization is done via a static factory method, which converts the JSON representation back to a dictionary and then dynamically populates a new FileDescriptor instance with the values (again, using refletion style techniques).
+Deserialization is done via a static factory method, which converts the JSON representation back to a dictionary and then dynamically populates a new FileDescriptor instance with the values (again, using reflection style techniques).

 #### Usage examples:
 ``` python